Projectile use by non-human organisms: Liquid projectiles

 Most projectiles used by terrestrial animals are liquids.
 Among invertebrates there are a number of examples.
 Velvet worms can squirt out a slimy adhesive fluid from glands on the sides of their head, and use it to trap their prey.
 The spitting spiders Scytodes can spit a venomous sticky fluid that traps its victims and also poisons them.
 The bombardier beetle is unusual by using a violent exothermic chemical reaction to launch a boiling noxious chemical spray in a rapid burst of pulses from special glands in its abdomen, accompanied with a popping sound.
 The Anthia (oogpister beetle) will fire formic acid at attackers, probably extracting the formic acid from the ants that it eats.
 The devil-rider stick insects (Anisomorpha) can fire terpenes from glands on the metathorax that can cause an intense burning irritation of the eyes and mouth of potential predators.
-Wood ants will spray acid at attackers.
+Some species of ants of the subfamily Formicinae, like wood ants and weaver ants, will spray acid at attackers.
+They will bite to cause a wound and spray acid directly into the wound.
 A type of planthopper of Madagascar is able to flick small balls of honeydew, this attracts day geckos that feed on the honeydew and whose presence may deter predators from approaching the sap-sucking insect.
 Termites of the subfamily Nasutitermitinae can project a sticky fluid from a nozzle on their heads.
 They can use this fontanellar gun accurately, over a range of many centimeters, even though the termite is blind, possibly using auditory or olfactory cues instead.